Page created on May 15, 2021. Last updated on April 19, 2022 at 12:38

-Asthma is a chronic inflammatory disorder of the airways.
-It causes airway hyperresponsiveness, which causes recurrent asthmatic attacks, which are episodes of bronchoconstriction, leading to wheezing, dyspnoea, and coughing, sometimes after being exposed to a certain trigger.
+Asthma is a chronic inflammatory disorder of the airways characterised by airway hyperresponsiveness which causes recurrent asthmatic attacks.
+These are episodes of bronchoconstriction, leading to wheezing, dyspnoea, and coughing, sometimes after being exposed to a certain trigger.

 It’s one of the most common chronic diseases worldwide.
 It affects around 300 million people, affect Western countries more than non-Western ones.
 Prevalence is increasing.
 In the UK every 5th person has asthma.